sasetz/fiit_template/lib.typ

   disable_placeholder: false,
   // set to "true" to disable the first (cover) sheet
   disable_cover: false,
+  // remove everything except the text to count how many regular pages of text
+  // you have
+  regular_pages: false,
   body,
 ) = {
   // TODO: add an option to add extra supervisors